Scientific: Agave weberi

 Landscape Use: Strong accent or focal point for large desert gardens and xeric landscape design themes.

-Growth Habit: moderate to 6' in height, rosette habit with multiple basal offshoots, monocarpic (individual rosettes die after flowering)
+Growth Habit: Evergreen, succulent to fibrous herbaceous perennial, moderately fast growth rate to 6 to 8 feet in height, broad rosetting habit with multiple basal offshoots (called 'ramets' or 'chupones'), monocarpic (individual rosettes die after flowering).

-Flowers & fruits: Produces a striking 20' tall branched scape with multiple clusters of yellow flowers after which the flowering plant dies, occasionally produces bulbils instead of flowers
+Flowers & Fruits: Produces a striking 20-feet tall branched scape with multiple clusters of yellow flowers after which the flowering plant dies, occasionally produces bulbils instead of flowers.

-Temperature: Subject to freeze injury if temperatures fall much below 25oF
+Temperature: Subject to freeze injury if temperatures fall much below 27oF.

 Watering: Some supplemental water only occasionally during the summer.
 Supplemental water increases growth rate.

-Pruning: Some may consider tip pruning spiny leaf apexes
+Pruning: None, although some might consider tip pruning the spiny leaf apexes.

-Disease and pests: Agave weevil (Scyphophorus acupunctatus) will attack several agave species including the Weber agave in the low desert of Arizona.
+Disease and Pests: Agave snout weevil (Scyphophorus acupunctatus) will attack several agave species including the Weber agave in the low desert of Arizona.
+The agave weevil will cause weber agave to die and rot.
+The stench from the rotting cortex is overwhelming.